sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 - it's the input for the data pipeline, it transforms the binary wal stream into something usable

-- Main.py calls Wal2Json_Via_Pg_Recvlogical() to get an async iterator of WAL events
+- Main.py calls Wal2Json_Via_Pg_Recvlogical() - notice that args is a command line command, so this is basically running a subprocess that does a command line prompt to get WAL results

 - data flow of this file
 pg -> WAL -> logical decoding plugin -> pg_recvlogical -> stdout JSON -> Python yields event